Studies show that at least 45% of Australians do not have a valid Will.

 Frequently Asked Questions

 When it comes to setting up Will and your Estate, we recognise that everyone has circumstances that are unique to their situation.
-However our ‘Preparing Your Wills and Estate’ E-Guide does answer some commonly asked questions relating to second marriages and managing asset allocation to children who may be unable to manage certain financial assets.
+However our ‘Preparing Your Wills and Estate’ E-Guide does answer some commonly asked questions relating to second marriages and managing asset allocation to children who may be unable to manage certain financial assets, such as:

 “I am extremely happy with the service that I have received from Donovan Oates Hannaford.
 In particular the interactions with their staff and their prompt attention to my issues.”